the-john/Cpp_Capstone/README.md

     * Please refer to face.h line 24 and 25
     * Please refer to face.cpp line 12 and 38

-* Derived Class functions override virtual base class functions:
+* Derived Class functions override virtual base class functions:  **Done-**
+    * Please refer to srvVctrs.h lines 45 and 54
+    * Please refer to srvVctrs.cpp lines 33 and 35

-* Templates generalize functions in project:
+* Templates generalize functions in project:  **Done-**
+    * Please refer to servo.h line 31
+    * Please refer to servo.cpp lines 29 and 47

 #### Memory Management Criteria
-* Use of references in function declarations:
+* Use of references in function declarations:  **Done-**
+    * Please refer to face.cpp line 12

-* Use destructors appropriately:
+* Use destructors appropriately:  **Done-**
+    * Please refer to face.cpp line 10

 * Use RAII where approprate:

 * Follow the Rule of 5: